Social Media Compliance For Regulated Industries: All You Need To Know

 However, for some of these businesses, there are much more serious social media challenges present.

-For highly regulated sectors such as finance, healthcare, government, insurance, etc., Social media can be a minefield.
+For highly regulated sectors such as finance, healthcare, government, insurance, etc., social media can be a minefield.
+We have an industry-wise breakdown.
+So you can jump to the section of your choice.

-One wrong tweet or a social media post can inflict some serious damage on a company.
+One wrong tweet or social media post can inflict some serious damage on a company.
 And that's not it.
 For these sectors, there are some serious legal implications present as well.

 - Social Media Compliance For Financial Institutions